Medicare Pitfalls and Enrollment Problems

 - Beyond your IEP, there is a general enrollment period from January 1 through March 31 of each year.
 Waiting beyond your IEP could trigger lifetime premium surcharges (the Part B penalty is 10% for each full year, the Part D penalty is 1% per month).
 For example, if you wait two years after your IEP, and do not have a valid Part B waiver situation (e.g., you were covered under your employer plan), you will pay Medicare 20% more than their standard premium every year, for life.

 - There is also a Special Enrollment Period (SEP) available if you initially waived your Part B coverage due to receiving health coverage under an employer plan.
+This period consists of the 8 months following the month the employer or union group health plan coverage ends, or when the employment ends — whichever is first.
 However, note that while you may sign up for Medicare online during your IEP, if you are applying during your SEP you must do so by calling a Social Security office, request the forms, and then submit the required forms in person or through the mail (hint: you can find the forms online if you look for them, but you'll still have to print and fill them out by hand, and then mail or take them to a Social Security office).
 If you mail the forms, be sure to send them certified mail with a return receipt request so that you'll have a record of the date of their acceptance by Social Security.